craigeley/craigeley.github.io/_posts/2013-03-31-scalar-the-alliance-for-networking-visual-culture.md

 > [Scalar](http://scalar.usc.edu/)

-The long-anticipated Scalar platform opened for public registration recently—and I’m really excited to check it out, make something, and see what others will do with it.
+The long-anticipated Scalar platform opened for public registration recently—and I'm really excited to check it out, make something, and see what others will do with it.